-Just under half of Valley Outreach's \$4.5M annual budget is attributed to in-kind donated food and clothing.
-Cash contributions come from (in order from highest percentage of income to lowest): individuals, grants, community and church groups, , special events, businesses and tenant rent.
+Just over half of Valley Outreach's \$4.7M annual budget is attributed to in-kind donated food and clothing.
+Cash contributions come from (in order from highest percentage of income to lowest): individuals, grants, community and church groups, special events, businesses and tenant rent.
 We receive no fee-for-service revenue.
-We typically do not receive government funding, however via the CARES Act and the American Rescue Plan, food shelves were eligible for dollars specifically related to capacity building and food distribution; we received dollars in the last fiscal year as a result this pandemic aid.
+We typically do not receive government funding, however via the CARES Act and the American Rescue Plan, food shelves were eligible for dollars specifically related to capacity building and food distribution; we are also leveraging FHPAP dollars for the next two years through Washington County.